biomejs/biome/website/src/content/blog/biome-v1-7.md

 ```

 This is handy for writing your own [pre-commit script](/recipes/git-hooks/#shell-script).
-Note that, unstaged changes on a staged file are **not** ignored.
+Note that unstaged changes on a staged file are **not** ignored.
-Thus, we still recommend using a [dedicated pre-commit tool](/recipes/git-hooks/)..
+Thus, we still recommend using a [dedicated pre-commit tool](/recipes/git-hooks/).

 Thanks to [@castarco](https://github.com/castarco) for implementing this feature!